jemc/slides-pony/notes.md

 Type safety is also part of Pony's static analysis.

-Now, like most of you, I am totally comfortable writing robust code in "type-less" languages like Ruby and Javascript, and I often argue that type-safe languages usually create more hassle for the programmer than they solve.
+Now, like most of you, I groan a little bit here, because I am totally comfortable writing robust code in "type-less" languages like Ruby and Javascript, and I often argue that type-safe languages usually create more hassle for the programmer than they solve.

 However, in Pony, the concurrency patterns we've been talking about are *part of the type system*.
-This is a big deal because while it's pretty easy to intuitively understand and reason about what types of objects you're dealing with in each part of a well-written application, it can be much harder to understand and reason about how those objects might be accessed concurrently.
+This is a big deal because while it's pretty easy to intuitively understand and reason about what types of objects you're dealing with in each part of a well-written application, it can be much harder to understand and reason about how those objects might be accessed concurrently, and having those assumptions be implicit means that you or others will inevitably get confused at some point as to what's going on.

 In this case, since we're already doing a lot of static analysis to ensure concurrency safety, I think it's reasonable and helpful to go for type safety as well, and Pony does a pretty good job of not making this too much of a headache for the programmer, with lots of syntax sugar.